elotroalex/cahier-anf/_texts/translation.md

 ---

-## Notebook For A Return to The Birthplace
+## Notes For a Return to My Birthplace

 by Aimé Césaire

 <br>

-- {:.pr.i} When the daybreak ends, burgeoning with feeble coves, the Antilles aching with hunger, the Antilles scarred by the pox, the Antilles wrecked by alcohol, stranded in the mud of this bay, ominously washed up in the dust of this town.
+- {:.pr.i} When the early morning ends, burgeoning with feeble coves, the Antilles aching with hunger, the Antilles scarred by the pox, the Antilles wrecked by alcohol, stranded in the mud of this bay, ominously washed up in the dust of this town.

-- {:.pr.i} When the daybreak ends, the extreme, treacherous, bleak bedsore on the wound of the waters; the martyrs who don't bear witness; the flowers of blood that wilt and scatter in the useless wind like the cries of babbling parrots; an old life smiling deceptively, its lips parted by abandoned anxieties; an old poverty silently rotting under the sun; an old silence bursting in lukewarm pustules---
+- {:.pr.i} When the early morning ends, the extreme, treacherous, bleak bedsore on the wound of the waters; the martyrs who don't bear witness; the flowers of blood that wilt and scatter in the useless wind like the cries of babbling parrots; an old life smiling deceptively, its lips parted by abandoned anxieties; an old poverty silently rotting under the sun; an old silence bursting with lukewarm pustules---

 - {:.pr.i} the awful pointlessness of our reason for existing.

-- {:.pr.i} When the daybreak ends, on this flimsiest pile of earth, exceeded by its grandiose future in humiliating ways---the volcanoes will erupt, the naked water will wash away the ripe spots of the sun and there will only remain a lukewarm bubbling pecked by seabirds---the beach of dreams and the insane awakening
+- {:.pr.i} When the early morning ends, on this flimsiest pile of earth, exceeded by its grandiose future in humiliating ways---the volcanoes will erupt, the naked water will wash away the ripe spots of the sun and there will only remain a lukewarm bubbling pecked by seabirds---the beach of dreams and the insane awakening

-- {:.pr.i} When the daybreak ends, this flat town---spread out, fumbled by its common sense, inert, breathless under the geometric burden of its eternally renewed cross, rebellious to its fate, mute, thwarted anyway, incapable of growing from the juice of this earth, embarrassed, cropped, reduced, broken with flora and fauna.
+- {:.pr.i} When the early morning ends, this flat town---spread out, fumbled by its common sense, inert, breathless under the geometric burden of its eternally renewed cross, rebellious to its fate, mute, thwarted anyway, incapable of growing from the juice of this earth, embarrassed, cropped, reduced, broken with flora and fauna.

-- {:.pr.i} When the daybreak ends, this flat town---spread out...
+- {:.pr.i} When the early morning ends, this flat town---spread out...

 - {:.pr.i} And in this inert town, this howling crowd so astonishingly exceeded by its cry like this town beside its movement, its sense, without anxiety, beside its true cry, the only one that one would have liked to hear because you know it's the only one that's truly theirs; because you feel it living within them in some deep refuge of shadow and pride, in this inert town, this crowd beside its cry of hunger, misery, revolt, hatred, this crowd so strangely talkative and yet mute.

 - {:.pr.i} In this inert town, this strange crowd that does not crowd together, that does not mix: skillful in discovering the point of disenchantment, of flight, of evasion.
-This crowd that does not know how to crowd, this crowd, we realize, so perfectly alone under this sun, like a woman, who one would believe was solely focused on the lyrical cadence of her rear end, suddenly calls out a hypothetical rain and orders it not to fall; or a quick sign of the cross without a visible motive; or the suddenly serious animality of a peasant woman, peeing standing up, legs spread apart, stiff.
+This crowd that does not know how to crowd, this crowd, we realize, so perfectly alone under this sun, like a woman, who one would believe was solely focused on the lyrical cadence of her rear end, suddenly calling out a hypothetical rain and commanding it to stop; or a quick sign of the cross without a visible motive; or the suddenly serious animality of a peasant woman, peeing standing up, legs spread apart, stiff.
-- {:.pr.i} In this inert town, this desolate crowd under the sun, not participating in anything that is expressed, asserted, or released out into the open in this land of his.
+- {:.pr.i} In this inert town, this desolate crowd under the sun, not participating in anything that is expressed, asserted, or openly exposed about their own land.
 Not in the Empress Josephine of the French dreaming high up above the Negro.
 Nor in the Liberator frozen in his liberation of bleached stone.
 Nor in the conqueror.
 Nor in this contempt, nor this freedom, nor this audacity.

-- {:.pr.i} When the daybreak ends, this inert town and its beyond of lepers, of consumption, of famines, of fears lurking in the ravines, of fears perched in the trees, of fears dug in the ground, of fears adrift in the sky, of fears piled up and its fumaroles of anguish.
+- {:.pr.i} When the early morning ends, this inert town and its beyond of lepers, of consumption, of famines, of fears lurking in the ravines, of fears perched in the trees, of fears dug in the ground, of fears adrift in the sky, of fears piled up and its fumaroles of anguish.
-When the daybreak ends, the forgotten hillock, forgetting to jump.
+When the early morning ends, the forgotten hillock, forgetting to jump.

-- {:.pr.i} When the daybreak ends, the dismal hillock with restless and docile hoof---its malarious blood drives away the sun with its overheated pulses.
+- {:.pr.i} When the early morning ends, the dismal hillock with restless and docile hoof---its malarious blood drives away the sun with its overheated pulses.

-- {:.pr.i} When the daybreak ends, the hillock's bottled up blaze, like a sob gagged on the verge of its bloodthirsty explosion, in search of an ignition that conceals and misrecognizes itself.
+- {:.pr.i} When the early morning ends, the hillock's bottled up blaze, like a sob gagged on the verge of its bloodthirsty explosion, in search of an ignition that conceals and misrecognizes itself.

-- {:.pr.i} When the daybreak ends, the hillock crouching in front of the bulimia, on the lookout for lightning and mills, slowly vomiting up its human fatigue, the hillock alone and its blood spilled, the hillock and its bandages of shade, the hillock and its channels of fear, the hillock and its large hands of wind.
+- {:.pr.i} When the early morning ends, the hillock crouching in front of the bulimia, on the lookout for lightning and mills, slowly vomiting up its human fatigue, the hillock alone and its blood spilled, the hillock and its bandages of shade, the hillock and its channels of fear, the hillock and its large hands of wind.

-- {:.pr.i} When the daybreak ends, the starved hillock and no one knows better than this bastard hill why the suicide choked with the help of his hypoglossus, twisting its tongue to swallow it; why a woman seems to be floating on the Capot River (her luminously dark body obediently arranged around the navel's commands) but she is just a bundle of sonorous water.
+- {:.pr.i} When the early morning ends, the starved hillock and no one knows better than this bastard hill why the suicide choked with the help of his hypoglossus, twisting its tongue to swallow it; why a woman seems to be floating on the Capot River (her luminously dark body obediently arranged around the navel's commands) but she is just a bundle of sonorous water.

 - {:.pr.i} And neither the teacher in his class, nor the catechism priest will be able to get one word out of this sleepy little boy, despite both of their energetic ways of drumming on his shaved little head, for it is in the swamps of hunger that his starved voice lies bogged down (one-word-one-word and we-can-move-on-from-Queen-Blanche-of-Castile, one-word-a-single-word, do you-see-this-little-savage-who-does-not-know-a-single-one-of-God’s-Ten-Commandments),
 - {:.pr.i} because his voice is lost in the swamps of hunger,